xmi-schema/xmi-schema-python/src/xmi/v2/models/entities/XmiStructuralCrossSection.md

-# XmiStructuralCrossSection
+# XmiCrossSection

 ## Overview

-`XmiStructuralCrossSection` represents a structural cross-section profile in the XMI schema.
+`XmiCrossSection` represents a structural cross-section profile in the XMI schema.
 Cross-sections define the geometric shape and sectional properties of structural members like beams, columns, and braces.
 This class stores both the basic shape definition (shape type and parameters) and calculated sectional properties (area, moments of inertia, moduli, etc.).

 Cross-sections are fundamental to structural analysis as they:
 - **Define member geometry**: Shape and dimensions of structural elements